Harshpal2026/Twitter-Sentiment-Analysis-Using-NLP/README.md

 # Twitter-Sentiment-Analysis-Using-NLP
 The main aim is to identify the hate/racist speech in tweets from the dataset comprising 31,962 entries.
 Label Encoding has been used i.e."1" denotes the tweets is racist and "0"denotes otherwise  .
+Model used for training over here is Logistic Regression as we have to classify them in two outcomes.